AliSoftware/OHAlertView/README.md

 * This class uses blocks, which is a feature introduced in iOS 4.0.
 * This class uses ARC.
+* This class internally uses `UIAlertView` if you are targeting iOS < 8.0, and use `UIAlertController` if you are targeting iOS8 or above

 ## License